ruwantw/ruwantw.github.io/_pages/about.md

 Before starting grad school, I spent 3.5 years at the [London Stock Exchange Group (LSEG)](https://www.lseg.com/en) as a Senior Software Engineer in the Machine Learning Research Group, where I focused on leveraging machine learning to enhance and develop novel solutions for LSEG's product stack.

-I'm interested in research at the intersection of multimodal representation learning, where I leverage foundation models, Neurosymbolic AI, and knowledge representation and reasoning to develop methods that achieve improved cognitive and perceptual abilities.
+I'm interested in research at the intersection of multimodal representation learning, where I leverage foundation models, Neurosymbolic AI, and knowledge representation to develop methods that achieve improved cognitive and perceptual abilities.